viswanadh05/IEDigital-PACMAN/README.md

 # Project Title
-Pacman Simulator: The application is a simulation of Pacman moving on in a grid, of dimensions 5 units x 5 units.There are no other obstructions on the grid.Pacman is free to roam around the surface of the grid, but must be prevented from moving off the grid.
-Any movement that would result in Pacman moving off the grid must be prevented, however further valid movement commands must still be allowed.
+Pacman Simulator: The application is a simulation of Pacman moving on in a grid, of dimensions 5 units x 5 units.

 ## Getting Started
 Application will run effectively in chrome or Firefox browsers.